tiskw/random-fourier-features/examples/README.md

 ## Gaussian Process Classification using Random Fourier Features

-An example of Gaussian process classification using random fourier features.
+An example of the Gaussian process classification using random Fourier features.
 See [README.md](./gpc_for_mnist/README.md) for more details.

 <div align="center">